-Despite the first quarter loss of -4.6%, the S&P 500 stock index over the five years ended March 31, 2022, showed a total return, including dividends, gained +110%.
-The five years included the pandemic market meltdown of February and March 2020, when the stock market lost -34% of its value.
+Despite the back to back quarterly losses, the S&P 500 stock index over the five years ended June 30, 2022, showed a total return, including dividends, of +71%.
+The five year period included the pandemic market meltdown of February and March 2020, when the stock market lost -34% of its value.

 INDEXES TRACKING 13 ASSET CLASSES

 Despite being in the throes of a bear market, No. 2 of the broad array of 13 investments for the five years ended June 30 was U.S. stocks.
 The other top performers were commodity, gold, and energy investments, all of which are more volatile than the S&P 500 index.
 Bonds and non-U.S. equities lagged by a wide margin.

 CONSUMERS ARE IN THE BEST SHAPE EVER

 Household net worth surged like never before during the pandemic.
 Entering this downturn, household balance sheets were exceptionally strong.
 With consumers accounting for 70% of U.S. economic activity, this unusual support for continued consumer spending, suggests a short, shallow downturn.

 Amid a bear market, remember this is what you signed signed-up for: a risky asset subject to periodic bear market drops of 40% or even 50%.
 This is why equities paid a premium over risk-free U.S. Treasury Bills for the past 20 years, which included bear markets in 2002, 2008, and early 2020.